 Craft is part of the ordinary, the everyday.
-A definition of what it means to be human is that we are homo faber, makers by nature.
-We see this with the first couple, Adam and Eve, who are placed in the great park of Eden to work it and keep it.
-The creation has
+A definition of what it means to be human is that we are homo faber, development referring to tents, keeping livestock, musicians and metal workers.

-Erich Auerbach, Mimesis: The Representation of Reality in Western Literature (Princeton: Princeton University Press, 1953), 45. a dynamic to it and part of being human is being responsible and able to develop the hidden potentials of the creation, and this includes craft.
-Genesis 4:20-22 bears witness to this development referring to tents, keeping livestock, musicians and metal workers.
 And craftsmen, filled with the Spirit, play a vital role in building God's house.
 And craft, acknowledged or not, plays a central role in our lives.